 Jainism has impacted the Indian and global society in many ways.
 In India, Jains had a major influence in the fields of philosophy and ethics through concepts such as Karma, Ahimsa, Moksha, and reincarnation.
 Jains in the wealthier classes also contributed to the development of society through investment in schools, colleges, and hospitals.
 Their major presence in the state of Gujarat has also influenced the Gujarati cuisine to be predominantly vegetarian.

 Globally, the most well-known impact of Jainism is its influence on the life of Gandhi.
 While Gandhi grew up in the Hindu religion, his household was strongly influenced by Jainism.
 He learned the concepts of non-possessiveness, non-violence, and self-control to lead a simple personal life.
 His peaceful campaign of civil disobedience led millions of people to freedom in India as well as influenced future leaders to utilize the strength of non-violence.

-Marwari means people of Rajasthan, while Gujaratis are from Gujarat.
-In the practice of Jainism, the two cultural groups do not differ much.
-While Gujarati Jains tend to be Swetamber, Marwari Jains tend to be a mix of Digamber and Swetamber.
-Marwari Jains may have prayers/rituals in Hindi, but the meanings are the same.
+Marwadi means people of Rajasthan, while Gujaratis are from Gujarat.
+Kutchi Jains are from Kutch, a district in Gujurat.
+In the practice of Jainism, the three cultural groups do not differ much.
+While Gujarati and Kutchi Jains tend to be Shwetambar, Marwadi Jains tend to be a mix of Digambar and Shwetambar.
+Marwadi Jains may have prayers/rituals in Hindi, but the meanings are the same.